epsilonite/data-viz-project/README.md

 Creating GeoJSON  to use for Javascript visualization SQL Databases: Individual sqlite databases for separate data sources and a master database

+Data Engineering for GeoJSON:
+- GeoPandas: .sjoin, .dissolve to bin points into polygons for choropleths
+- Pandas: .groupby().agg(list) to preserve data while grouping by country
+- Using nested dictionaries to preserve merged data for a given country